Olivina/toefl-schedule/speaking/口语第二轮-fiona笔记.md

 >
 > M: Disagree with the statement.
 >
 > T/E: Doing this kind of activities can actually help them improve.
-They can learn a lot of things in the whole process.
 >
 > A: For example, when I was 8, I signed up a singing competition xxx
 >